-Edison High School empowers students with learning differences to experience academic success and personal growth, while preparing them for the future.
+Edison High School empowers students with learning differences to experience academic success and personal growth, while preparing them for a productive future.

 Edison is guided by a set of Core Values: we are student-centered and characterized by attunement, collaboration, dedication, accessibility and organization; our students become future-ready.

 Edison High School is open to students who have learning differences such as Dyslexia, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivty Disorder (ADHD), Tourette Syndrome, Dysgraphia, Dyscalculia, Visual Perception and Nonverbal Learning Disorders.
 Students are referred by parents, schools, counselors, tutors and medical professionals.
 Each student and family is interviewed prior to admission and evaluated by staff to ensure a good fit.

 Edison’s curriculum prepares students for graduation and beyond.
 Classes average nine students, allowing teachers to become familiar with each student’s learning abilities and learning challenges, and to individualize instruction within a classroom setting.
 The strong bonds that form between staff and students are a hallmark of our school; these relationships encourage and steer academic and personal success.
 Enrollment is approximately 90 students.
 Edison High School is accredited through AdvancED (formerly Northwest Association of Accredited Schools).

 Edison High School is located on the campus of Jesuit High School.
 Though an independent school, there is a collaborative relationship between the two schools.
 Edison students attend classes at Jesuit and Jesuit students take classes at Edison.